 In the risk management process at Casio, departments responsible for certain risks develop measures in a planned way to avoid and reduce these risks.
 The Risk Management Secretariat performs comprehensive management through the use of plan-do-check-act (PDCA) cycles.
 The Internal Audit Department also audits this entire mechanism.
 Accordingly, as of the end of fiscal 2011, it was confirmed that the relevant departments had the necessary measures in place for management of all risks, and an overview of the entire situation was obtained.
-Now, however, Casio is changing its method of implementing risk management for Japanese laws.
-It is transitioning to a system in which the Secretariat checks new and revised laws, develops themes and carries out measures on important issues.
+Since then, the departments under the CSR Committee have developed themes and carried out measures on important issues.
 Complementing this, the Secretariat takes inventory of risks as necessary, regularly monitors the risk management measures implemented to date, and confirms whether there are any deficiencies in their implementation.
 In addition, based on Japan's revised Companies Act that entered into force in May 2015, Casio is shifting the focus of risk management to overseas compliance.